Talk about a stunning dish. Wow. Just wow.

 - Add the onion to the skillet (there should still be oil in the pan, add a little more, if necessary).
 Sauté until soft, about 4 to 5 minutes.
 Add the remaining 2 cloves of minced garlic and cook for another 30 seconds, stirring often.½ cup white onion

 - Stir in tomatoes, sugar, salt, and bay leaves and bring to a boil.1 28 oz. can diced tomatoes, 1 tsp sugar, 1 tsp Kosher salt, 2 fresh bay leaves

 - Reduce heat to medium-low and simmer, uncovered, stirring occasionally, until most of the liquid is evaporated, about 15 minutes.

 - Add olives, raisins, capers, and oregano to sauce and cook, stirring, for about 1 minute.
 Stir in the cooked shrimp.
 Cover the pan, and keep on very low heat while you prepare the tortillas.½ cup green olives, ¼ cup raisins, ¼ cup capers, 2 tsp oregano

 PREPARE THE TORTILLAS

-Transfer 2 cups hotPumpkin Seed (Pepitas) Sauceto a bowl large enough to hold a tortilla. (a pie plate works well).
-Keep remainder of sauce warm, covered, on stove top over low heat, or in the oven.
+- Transfer 2 cups of warm Pumpkin Seed (Pepitas) Sauce to a bowl large enough to hold a tortilla. (a pie plate works well).
+Keep the remainder of the sauce warm, covered, on the stovetop over low heat.Pumpkin Seed Sauce (Pipián)